Defying Congress, Trump sets $8 billion-plus in weapons sales to Saudi Arabia, UAE

 The Foreign Relations Committee chairman, Republican Senator Jim Risch, said he had received formal notification of the administration’s intent to move forward.

-In a statement, Risch said, “I am reviewing and analysing the legal justification for this action and the associated implications.”
+In a statement, Risch said, “I am reviewing and analyzing the legal justification for this action and the associated implications.”

 In his memorandum justifying the emergency declaration, Pompeo listed years of actions by Iran.
 “Iranian malign activity poses a fundamental threat to the stability of the Middle East and to American security at home and abroad,” he wrote, and cited “a number of troubling and escalatory indications and warnings” from Tehran.

 Trump’s administration also announced that it was sending 1,500 additional troops to the Middle East, which it described as an effort to bolster defenses against Iran against what it sees as a threat of potential attack.
-[L2N2300O5]

 Members of Congress from both parties have worried that Trump is pushing toward war with Iran.
 Clarke Cooper, assistant secretary of state for political-military affairs, said the administration was responding to important needs from partners.